ut-ims-robotics/hl_ur5_ik/README.md

 10. In RocConnectors/ur5 add script called "PoseStampedPublisher.cs" and assign the created sphre to the "Published Transform" field.

-11. Open the script and modify 2 line to look like in the following screenshot:
+11. Open the script and modify 2 lines to look like in the following screenshot:

 ![](/doc_images/script_modif.png)